A lot or a little?

 What parents need to know

-Parents need to know that this movie doesn't have much to do with the Jerry Lewis classic, even though Lewis does provide the voice of Harold's grandfather.
+Parents need to know that The Nutty Professor -- also called The Nutty Professor II: Facing the Fear -- doesn't have much to do with the Jerry Lewis classic, even though Lewis does provide the voice of Harold's grandfather.
 There's lots of bullying, and Harold becomes addicted to the chemical formula he develops.
 The film is less about facing fear than being overwhelmed by terrifying situations -- stick to the original if you're looking for a good movie for kids.

 What's the story?